dorkblue/wdi-project-4-react-hexhex/README.md

 Bro-sure attempts to be an additional tool for agents to use on-site at a property (via tablet or otherwise) or as a followup with potential buyers.
 Due to the nature of Bro-sure, agents can add other sensitive but important information such as unit number and details of rejected offers.

-This is a full-stack [react application](https://github.com/facebookincubator/create-react-app) with a [node.js](https://nodejs.org/en/) backend, [firebase](https://firebase.google.com/) databse, storage and authentication, and [Semantic UI React](https://react.semantic-ui.com) as the front-end framework.
+This is a full-stack [react application](https://github.com/facebookincubator/create-react-app) with a [node.js](https://nodejs.org/en/) backend, [firebase](https://firebase.google.com/) database, storage and authentication, and [Semantic UI React](https://react.semantic-ui.com) as the front-end framework.

 ## Live Demo
 This application is deployed on Heroku.